ayobame/Porfolio/Statistical Analysis/Stat-analytics.md

 ```

++ **Seatbelt Usage and Fatalities:** A significant negative correlation of -0.4027138 was found between seat belt usage and road fatalities, indicating that increased seat belt usage is associated with fewer road deaths.
++ **Income and Fatalities:** Income showed a strong negative correlation of -0.6928618 with fatalities, suggesting higher income levels may correlate with lower road fatalities.
++ **Age and Fatalities:** The correlation between age and fatalities was -0.2730244, indicating a moderate negative relationship.
++  **Year and Seatbelt Usage:** There was a strong positive correlation of 0.6792371 between the year and seat belt usage, implying an increase in seat belt usage over the years.

 ```r
 # prepares data for the GLM analysis by selecting relevant variables and creating a new dataframe 'df'
 x1 = dataset$seatbelt